 - Gynecologic Cancer Clinical Trials: What This Means for You: Winner of a Gold EXCEL Award in Digital Media: Video (Education) from Association Media & Publishing, this is a video teaching tool for patients who might be interested in participating in a gynecologic cancer clinical trial.
-This video is made possible by a generous grant from the GOG Foundation, Inc.
+This 19-minute video is made possible by a generous grant from the GOG Foundation, Inc.

 - Understanding Gynecologic Cancer Clinical Trials Video (3-minute video)

 - Clinical Trials Glossary

 - Questions to Ask Your Doctor or Research Office Nurse

 Clinical trials are the key to improving the prevention, diagnosis, and safe and effective cancer treatment.
 They are the process through which standards of care are defined.
 They are the pathways to develop and evaluate more effective and less toxic therapies.

 New treatments are tested in a series of trials known as Phase I, Phase II and Phase III trials.
 New cancer therapeutic agents are evaluated and approved by the US Federal Drug Administration (FDA) only after the Phase III clinical trials have demonstrated evidence of superior outcomes or less toxicity when compared to standard treatments.
 Similarly, new surgical approaches are uniformly recommended and adopted after Phase III trials demonstrate superior safety, tolerability and/or effectiveness.

 Drug studies can begin in patients only after the FDA and a local institutional review boards (IRB) have given approval.
 The IRB is a panel of scientists and non-scientists in hospitals and research institutions that oversees clinical research.
 One of the responsibilities of the board is to ensure that clinical trial participants have given consent and are fully informed of their risks, and that researchers take appropriate steps to protect patients from harm.